smcpeak/smflex/flex.md

 above).
 Note that `yyrestart()` does *not* reset the start condition to `INITIAL` (see Start Conditions, below).

-If `yylex()` stops scanning due to executing a *return* statement in one of the actions, the scanner may then be called again and it will resume scanning where it left off.
+If `yylex()` stops scanning due to executing a `return` statement in one of the actions, the scanner may then be called again and it will resume scanning where it left off.

-By default (and for purposes of efficiency), the scanner uses block-reads rather than simple *getc()* calls to read characters from *yyin.* The nature of how it gets its input can be controlled by defining the `YY_INPUT` macro.
+By default (and for purposes of efficiency), the scanner uses block-reads rather than simple *getc()* calls to read characters from `yyin`.
+The nature of how it gets its input can be controlled by defining the `YY_INPUT` macro.
 YY\_INPUT's calling sequence is "YY\_INPUT(buf,result,max\_size)".
-Its action is to place up to *max\_size* characters in the character array *buf* and return in the integer variable *result* either the number of characters read or the constant YY\_NULL (0 on Unix systems) to indicate EOF.
+Its action is to place up to *max\_size* characters in the character array `buf` and return in the integer variable `result` either the number of characters read or the constant YY\_NULL (0 on Unix systems) to indicate EOF.
 The default YY\_INPUT reads from the global file-pointer "yyin".